QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 ## Source Structure

 ### Overview
-Having rich and well structured served web content is obviously one of the most important factors for Search Engine Optimization on top of optimized server-side changes and the starting steps above.
-This section will be split into both the core head tag structuring and body tag.
+Having rich and well-structured served web content is one of the most important factors for Search Engine Optimization on top of optimized server-side changes and the starting steps above.
+This section will be split into both the core head tag structuring and the body tag.

 Below I list out your primary focuses as well as tricks I have learned along the way.
-Perhaps seeing is better than reading so I also provide my entire optimized source with explainations:
+Perhaps seeing is better than reading so I also provide my entire optimized source with explanations:

 ---

 - **Rich Keywords** -

-  Not the keywords meta name attribute but actually ensuring the majority your site has relevant keywords related to the description meta name attribute.
-Consider actually looking up some of these keywords and viewing what other sites use for this section or note competitor keyword usage on their sites.
+  Not the keywords meta name attribute but ensuring the majority of your site has relevant keywords related to the description meta name attribute.
+Consider looking up some of these keywords and viewing what other sites use for this section or note competitor keyword usage on their sites.
 Consider using the example above if your service shares a similar niche.

   Notice the parallel keywords throughout my examples below.
-Currently in 2024, most search engines will ignore the keywords name attribute but it does have an impact on some search engines still and general structure.
-You want that universal ease for both Google, Bing and whatever.
-For the description I ensured that it would actually embed properly on both Google and Bing.
+Currently, in 2024, most search engines will ignore the keyword name attribute but it does have an impact on some search engines still and general structure.
+You want that universal ease for Google, Bing, and whatever.
+For the description, I ensured that it would embed properly on both Google and Bing.
 Usually 150 characters or so.

 ---

 - **Readable Structure** -

 You are not using a framework that makes things unreadable.
 I hope not.
 Regardless these factors still apply.
-Have your served content be clean enough to read that way you can actually focus on the richness of included keywords.
-You want your site to be as textbook as possible source wise.
+Have your served content be clean enough to read that way you can focus on the richness of included keywords.
+You want your site to be as textbook as possible source-wise.

 ---

 - **Accessibility** -

   Google in particular (your primary focus) cares big time about accessibility.
-This factor you could argue is actually probably the second most important thing with this entire guide.
+This factor you could argue is probably the second most important thing with this entire guide.
 Google will rank your site poorly if it suffers any language or readability issues.
-This entire area includes font size, CLS (Content Layout Shifts), source by the book responsiveness, etc. I will explain below that you can kinda "cheat" following regulations on mobile support HOWEVER having real mobile support is naturally great for a popular service.
+This entire area includes font size, CLS (Content Layout Shifts), source-by-the-book responsiveness, etc. I will explain below that you can kinda "cheat" following regulations on mobile support HOWEVER having real mobile support is naturally great for a popular service.

-  A very good tool to use for this is actual Google's own Page Insights utility or Lighthouse.
+  A very good tool to use for this is Google's own Page Insights utility or Lighthouse.
 Utilize both to your liking.

 ---

 - **Performance** -

 Notice the optimization throughout the source.
 Leave animations to frameworks or JavaScript as most modern browsers are not very performant with CSS animations or keyframes.
 Keep things clean and minimal.
 This is a strong metric for Google search ranking.
 If your site is laggy or has network issues consider a proper hosting provider and/or a CDN.
-Lighthouse and generic devtools is a good way to analyze the paint time for your entire site and breakdown which assets are causing issues.
+Lightspeed and generic tools are a good way to analyze the paint time for your entire site and break down which assets are causing issues.
 Remember core practices such as always ensuring fonts are hosted on external CDNs and other similar assets.

 ---

 - **Overall Sitemap** -

   This guide is not just saying you need this file or saying you need to organize your project folders in a certain way.
-It doesn't matter if this is done with nginx or whatever although have folder paths is preferable on google.
-(Still organize however)
+It doesn't matter if this is done with Nginx or whatever although having folder paths is preferable on Google.
+(Still organized however)

-  By sitemap this guide talks about how you link to other pages on your navbar.
+  By sitemap, this guide talks about how you link to other pages on your navbar.
 Your navbar is incredibly important for actually contributing to the other pillars above.
-You want each page to retain the same readable structure and accessibility *but* need to ensure you switch up core keywords to give google a reason to index this page.
-Example is having descriptions separating the web proxies page from the home page or games page blah blah.
+You want each page to retain the same readable structure and accessibility *but* need to ensure you switch up core keywords to give Google a reason to index this page.
+An example is having descriptions separating the web proxies page from the home page or games page blah blah.
 You get it.

-  This overall connects back to readable structure with using the h1, h2, and so forth tags.
-Your core HTML tags are favored more by search engines in comparison over CSS structuring when it comes to markdown.
+  This overall connects back to a readable structure by using the h1, h2, and so forth tags.
+Your core HTML tags are favored more by search engines in comparison to CSS structuring when it comes to markdown.
 Ensure you utilize these tags but still feel free to depend on CSS for every other design factor.

 ---